I’m an anxious person.

 - Occasional feelings of dread and sweating

 - Constant desire to learn & better myself

-Even when I feel that I’m keeping the anxiety quiet, the evidence is visible in my hands.
+Even when I feel I’m keeping the anxiety quiet, the evidence is visible in my hands.

 This picture –> Me holding Elliott.
-You can see my chewed up fingers nails, fingers, knuckles.
-Raw knuckles, sometimes embarrassing, Christine my wife accepts it and loves me – while she would prefer it stopped.
+You can see my chewed-up fingers, nails, fingers, knuckles.
+Raw knuckles are sometimes embarrassing, Christine, my wife, accepts it and loves me, but she would prefer it stopped.

 I’ve gone to therapists for help.
 It hasn’t helped yet.

 The lack of support is my fault, and I accept that I refuse to follow processes that want to view me or my family or my past as Broken, and we need to analyze my childhood and relationship with my mother to fix me.

 I reject going into my past seeking the “cause of my problem.”